Vitamin B7 For Metabolism

 The U.S. Food and Nutrition Board of the National Academy of Science’s Institute of Medicine recommends a daily AI of 5 mcg daily for infants ages 0-6 months; 6 mcg daily for infants ages 7-12 months; 8 mcg daily for children 1-3 years of age; 12 mcg daily for children ages 4-8 years; 20 mcg daily for children 9-13 years; and 25 mcg for adolescents.
 Dr. Weil recommends 40 mcg as part of a daily children’s multivitamin, but you should always consult with your pediatrician before beginning any supplements.

 Most healthy individuals who are not pregnant get adequate amounts of biotin through the diet.
 Foods rich in biotin include organ meats, barley, brewer’s yeast, fortified cereals, corn, egg yolks, milk, royal jelly, soy, and wheat bran.
 Avocado, bread, broccoli, cauliflower, cheeses, chicken, fish, legumes, mushrooms, nuts, pork, potatoes, and spinach also provide biotin.
+Find more information about B vitamin foods from our infographic.

 No toxicity has been reported with biotin intake.